 If God were to open our eyes to see the power of a support system, the power of solidarity in moments of need, I suppose all of us would hastily go to find someone we could help out of a depressing or trying situation.

 Look around you.
-There are many who are knocked down, at the verge of dying for lack of warmth, for neglect, for hatred, for lack of food and clothing.
+There are many who are knocked down.
+Many are at the verge of dying for lack of warmth, for neglect, for hatred, for lack of food and clothing.
 Many there are who walk out of the Church because nobody would say “hello,” even on a Sunday.
-Would you find someone today you could make to smile?
-Would you look around your church and find that person who is persecuted and ostracized because of her faith and let her know you care?
-Can you pay that priest a visit who is maligned because he believes in church orthodoxy?

-Pray: Lord, as you wished peace to your people, make me an instrument of your peace.
+Pray: Lord, as you wished peace to your people, make me an instrument of your peace and healing.
 Amen.

 God Love you.
 God Bless you.